georgesnow/MacPassRevealer/README.md

 MacPass Plugin - Global Keyboard shortcut to hide/unhide MacPass

-In order to use this plugin you have to check off "Load unsecure plugins" and "Force loading of incompatiable Plugins" This is due to the signing of the mplugin, which you should build localling on your machine.
+In order to use this plugin you have to check off "Load unsecure plugins" and "Force loading of incompatiable Plugins" This is due to the signing of the mplugin, which you should build locally on your machine.
 I do recommend testing it out before making part of your production use.

 Important Notes: